DarkLightMatter/Chatbot/README.md

 ## Description
-- CPSC 481 Project
 - Design and implement a rule-based chatbot using regular expressions and predefined patterns
 - The chatbot will be capable of understanding user inputs and generating responses based on specific rules and patterns defined by us.
 - It will focus on basic interactions and predefined responses.

 ## Algorithms